 Two options are available.
 All applicants should apply for the regular 45-credit option, which provides depth in an area specialty in addition to breadth in resource management and planning.
 The alternate option (30 to 44 credits) is for those with at least three years of related professional experience or for advanced students with appropriate master's degrees; either may apply for the alternate option based on their backgrounds.
 The alternate option, also known as the reduced-credit option, can be pursued with the consultation of one's faculty advisory committee once that candidate is enrolled in the program.
 The candidate's advisory committee and the program chairperson make the final determination as to whether or not the alternate option is appropriate.
 No thesis is required for either option, but every WRM student must complete a 2-credit planning seminar and the associated 5-credit practicum.

-Generally, all application materials for the Nelson Institute's graduate degree programs must be received by January 15 for admission to the following summer session or fall semester, and by October 15 for admission to the following spring semester.
-Applicants should check with the Nelson Institute's Academic Programs Office for relevant deadlines.
+Application materials for Water Resources Management must be received by December 15 for admission to the following summer session or fall semester and by October 15 for admission to the following spring semester.

 For more information: Nelson Institute for Environmental Studies, Academic Programs Office, 70 Science Hall, 550 N Park St, Madison WI 53706-1491; 608-262-7996; fax 608-262-2273; email@example.com; nelson.wisc.edu/graduate/water-resources-management/index.php.